AngusGMorrison/the_go_programming_language/README.md

-# the_go_programming_language
+# The Go Programming Language
-Solutions for Donovan &amp; Kernighan's The Go Programming Language.
+Solutions for Donovan &amp; Kernighan's _The Go Programming Language_.